mohamed-taman/Harvest-Bank/README.md

-# Harvest-Bank
+# Harvest Bank
-A set of interacting Spring boot services, representing a very basic banking system.
+A set of interacting microservices, representing a very basic banking system.